N-Nashe/MUNCHA25131_fto2505_B_MUNASHECHAKONA_JSLPP/README.md

 ### Task Editing & Deletion

-- Allow users to **edit task details** (title, description, status) in a modal.
+- Allows users to **edit task details** (title, description, status) in a modal.
 Upon saving, the task should reflect the updated data on the board and in local storage.
-- Implement a **delete button** within the modal to allow users to remove tasks.
+- Implemented a **delete button** within the modal to allow users to remove tasks.
 A confirmation message should appear before deleting a task, and if confirmed, the task will be removed from both the task board and local storage.

 ### Sidebar Interaction